Research & Publications †

 - Board Certified in Neurology by the American Board of Psychiatry and Neurology (ABPN)

-- Staff, Cleveland Clinic Neurological Institute, Center for Headache and Pain
+- Staff, Cleveland Clinic Neurological Institute, Center for Neurological Restoration – Headache and Chronic Pain Medicine

 Publications and Current Research/Projects:

 - Baron EP.
 Comprehensive Review of Medicinal Marijuana, Cannabinoids, and Therapeutic Implications in Medicine and Headache; What a Long Strange Trip It’s Been… Headache: The Journal of Head and Face Pain.
-In Press.
+2015; Jun;55(6):885-916.

 - Baron EP, Markowitz S, Lettich A, Hastriter E, Lovell B, Kalidas K, Dodick DW, Schwedt TJ.
 Triptan Education and Improving Knowledge for Optimal Migraine Treatment: An Observational Study.
 Headache: The Journal of Head and Face Pain.
 2014; Apr;54(4):686-97.